zukunft/zukunft.com/README.md

 Or in English: "reduce to the max"

-The code use for zukunft.com should be as simple as possible and have only a few dependencies and each part as capsuled as possible, so basically follow the Zen of Python https://www.python.org/dev/peps/pep-0020/ The minimal requirements are a LAMP server (https://wiki.debian.org/LaMp) and an HTML (using some HTML5 features) browser.
+The code use for zukunft.com should be as simple as possible and have only a few dependencies and each part as capsuled as possible, so basically follow the [Zen of Python](https://www.python.org/dev/peps/pep-0020/) The minimal requirements are a [LAPP/LAMP server](https://wiki.debian.org/LaMp) and an HTML (using some HTML5 features) browser.
-If you see anything that does not look simple to you, please request a change on https://github.com/zukunft/zukunft.com or write an email to timon@zukunft.com
+If you see anything that does not look simple to you, please request a change in [issues](https://github.com/zukunft/zukunft.com/issues) or write an email to timon@zukunft.com

 Target user experience: